Preventive Mastectomy: Two Years Later

 Tears of gratitude for the support of friends and family, and for the knowledge that my journey is truly done.

-For me, part of that process was looking back at old blog posts and thinking about my journey as a whole.
+Part of that process was looking back at old blog posts and considering my journey as a whole.

-At the one year mark I wrote this post…which has turned out to be one of the most popular posts on this blog.
-It was the one year mark of my mastectomy, but in truth it was only a few months after my last surgery.
+At the one-year mark, I wrote this post, which turned out to be one of the most popular posts on this blog.
+It was the one-year mark of my mastectomy, but in truth, it was only a few months after my last surgery.

-Reading it again brought a lot of emotions back, holy cow there were some hard days and weeks…
+Rereading it brought a lot of emotions back.
+Holy cow, there were some hard days and weeks…

 I still vividly remember the weariness that came with each surgery.
 The overwhelming feeling of knowing I had to start all over again, back at square one each time.
 Feeling uncomfortable in my skin was my new normal.